dwrlewis/Irregular-Dataset-Join-Concept/README.md

     field and original sub-totals.

--   \'O-L Test AT (tot.)\' -- Same as above, but searches for all other language totals and combines them to generate a single other language total field of all additional language scores.
+-   \'O-L Test AT (tot.)\' -- Same as above, but searches for all other language totals and combines them to generate a single consolidated other language total field.

--   \'O-L Test AT (subs)\' -- Same as above but creates a single total field from the subtotals of all other language columns.
+-   \'O-L Test AT (subs)\' -- Same as above but creates the consolidated other language total field from subtotals of each individual language.

 -   \'Voc.
 Group AT (subs)' & \'Voc.
-Group AT (tot.)\' -- Generates a binary 0/1 field from the \'O-L Test AT' fields to calculate if other language total scores are above or belove accepted margins for language fluency.
+Group AT (tot.)\' -- Generates a binary 0/1 field from the \'O-L Test AT' fields to calculate if its corresponding other language total scores are above or belove accepted margins for language fluency.

 ## 5.3 - Dropping Sub-Totals

-There is also the option to drop all original fields that the new totals have been generated from.
-This is generally recommended for Primary data totalling, where subtotal columns can number in the hundreds, and their consolidation can greatly aid in data readability.
-This is generally also advised as this data is significantly less prone to inconsistent integer/string entries due to the nature of the data recording method used in the original test data.
+There is also the option to drop all original fields that the new customed fields have been generated from.
+For primary data, this removes the hundreds of subtotal columns in place of a single custom total.

-For Tertiary data it is recommended to review the auto-total fields against the original data manually due to the degree of inconsistency.
+For Tertiary data it is recommended to first perfom an export without this filter, so that the auto-total fields can be reviewed against the original data due to the degree of inconsistency.
-Whilst the purging of string characters generally allows for conversion of most data types to Integers/Floats, some value fields may contain entries like "100% Eng, 50% Fr, 10% Ger", which would generate abnormally large auto total amounts.
+Whilst the purging of string characters generally allows for conversion of most data types to Integers/Floats, some value fields may contain entries like "100% Eng, 50% Fr, 10% Ger" rather than subtotals split along columns, which would generate abnormally large auto total amounts.
 Reference to the original field data and consolidated comment fields should be made before another extract is performed that drops the original fields.